WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod08/0801-Deploy and configure a two-tier CA hierarchy.md

 6. Close **DNS Manager**.

-**Results:** After completing this exercise, you will have successfully installed and configured the standalone root certification authority (CA) role on the **CA-SVR1** server.
-Additionally, you will have created a DNS record needed so that other servers can resolve the name for **CA-SVR1**.
+**Results:** After completing this exercise, you'll have successfully installed and configured the standalone root CA role on the **CA-SVR1** server.
+Additionally, you'll have created a DNS record needed so that other servers can resolve the name for **CA-SVR1**.

 ## Exercise 2: Deploy an enterprise subordinate CA